Property settlement: separation and divorce

 What if we can’t agree on super splitting?

 Once again, if you are both unable to agree, then the court is able to make an order, as part of a property settlement order, about how any superannuation is to be split and that order is binding on the trustee of a superannuation fund who must comply with it.

 Pets can often enter the negotiation when property arrangements are being worked through.

 It is possible to organise formal custody agreements and/or visitation rights so time spent with Fido or Miss Whiskers is fairly divided.

 It is best to draft an agreement between yourselves, as these matters are seldom heard or allowed in what are already congested family courts.
-If you need assistance in drafting this we can help.
-Contact us to discuss your needs HERE.

 If you are having difficulty coming to any financial agreements then it is best to sit down with your lawyers and get them to help work out something that is mutually acceptable.